laisbento/SwanImobiliaria/README.md

 ## Real State Web Application

 SwanImobiliaria was designed to simulate a real state web applcation.
-It was developed to be a semester evaluation project for the Federal Institute of Sao Paulo.

 This project uses the following technologies: